 Full completion of the Day of Wellness requirements will enroll participants in the TAC Wellness Program, and TAC Wellness Program participants will be eligible to earn TAC Wellness Program Incentives.

-Visit Wellness Program incentives for more information about the TAC Wellness Program Incentives.
+Visit Wellness Program Incentives for more information about the all incentives.

 The Components of the TAC GHB Wellness Program

 Good health and well-being take more than just eating right and exercise!
 The TAC holds a holistic view of wellness, where the body, mind and spirit are all engaged.

 Here are the six important components of the Wellness Program.
 Participating in these activities will not only help you earn incentives (if you’re eligible), but they could also change your life!

 Participation in A Virtual Day of Wellness with Methodist Hospital

 Measurable progress toward achieving the target body mass index (BMI) of 25.0 or less.